zaiisao/Documentation/en/Video/volume_android.md

 ```

 **Note**:
-Since v2.3.2, this method adjusts only the playback volume of the voice.
+Since v2.3.2, the [`adjustPlaybackSignalVolume`](https://docs.agora.io/en/Video/API%20Reference/java/classio_1_1agora_1_1rtc_1_1_rtc_engine.html#af7d7f10fc96db2febb9c2590891d071b) method adjusts only the playback volume of the voice.
 If you use the Naive SDK v2.3.2 or later, call both the `adjustPlaybackSignalVolume(0)` and `adjustAudioMixingVolume(0)` methods to mute the local audio playback.

 #### API Reference